fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 ### Defense

-Doctrine Dark doesn't have amazing defensive options as he lacks good reversals or escape tools.
-However, Shinobi allows him to Guard Cancel, which massively buffs his options while blocking, either going immediately into a `Dark Knife` or pulling off a `Dark Wire`.
+Doctrine Dark's defensive play is strong from the start of the match.
+A backdash that covers a huge amount of ground allows him to quickly peel himself away from the opponent.
+It's a decent round opener.

+Once you have enough space, laying down a `EX-Plosive` makes it much more difficult for the opponent to approach.
+Running into it without blocking or jumping on top of it keeps them grounded and is a free `Dark Wire` or Dash-in `2LK` combo.

+The opponent can jump over it, but their jump arc will be much more obvious as they'll get to get clear over the bomb.
+D.Dark has a suite of good anti-airs to deal with this as well.
+His `2HP` will catch opponents jumping in on top of him, while `2HK` catches opponent jumping in from further away.
+Both of these can cancel into a `Dark Knife` and score a hard knockdown. `Dark Defender`, while having a fairly awkward arc, leads to a much stronger follow up (check the [Dark Wire/Dark Defender Routes](#darkwire/darkdefenderroutes)). `Dark Wire` is both long ranged and pretty active so it makes a decent anti-air for jump-ins that neither your normals or `Dark Defender` could reach.

 ### Reversals

 D.Dark unfortunately has no meterless reversals.
 Dark Knife is probably your best bet due to its quick startup and potential to start your own vortex as it'll hard knockdown the opponent.
+Shinobi allows him to Guard Cancel, which massively buffs his options while blocking, either going immediately into a `Dark Knife` or pulling off a `Dark Wire`.

 ### Escapes

-Outside of Utsusemi, D.Dark really doesn't have anything to get out of pressure.
+D.Dark has a particularly good backdash that travels a long distance.
+While the usual weaknesses of being grounded for the duration and a lack of non-throw invuln still apply, D.Dark can be pretty slippery.
+Utsusemi (part of the Stealth Raptor deck) also heavily buffs his Recovery and makes potential backdashes and jump outs much less obvious.

 ---

 ## Character Specific Techniques
 ## Combos